 Superannuation TPD Claim Payouts

-Once you have an approved claim, a lump sum TPD payout will be deposited into your super account on top of your existing balance.
+Once you have an approved claim, a once-off TPD payout will be deposited into your super account on top of your existing balance.
 But how much will you receive, and how can you access your funds?

 Typical TPD Payout Ranges